 The Carter Center has been working in Mozambique since 1998, providing international election observation, support for citizen observers, review of the political finance structure, support for a national consensus-building process, and improvement of agricultural production.

-The Carter Center began working with Mozambique's Ministry of Agriculture and Fisheries in 1995 to increase food security.
+Like many countries in Africa, Mozambique has long suffered from inadequate rainfall, which affected food production in the main agricultural areas of the country, the Central and Northern regions.
+Thus, The Carter Center began working with Mozambique's Ministry of Agriculture and Fisheries in 1995 to increase food security.
 Led by Nobel Peace Prize winner Dr. Norman Borlaug, a joint venture between The Carter Center and the Sasakawa Africa Association helped more than 8 million small-scale sub-Saharan African farmers improve agricultural production.

 Size: 799,380 square kilometers